Veniamin668/Veniamin668.github.io/README.md

 - 🖥️ macOS‑inspired UI (dock, Bindoj, blur, glass effects)
 - 🎨 animated backgrounds, transitions, and visual effects
 - 📁 multiple built‑in mini‑apps
-- ⚙️ everything packed into one large `index.html` (5000+ lines)
+- ⚙️ everything packed into one large `index.html` (2k+ lines)
-- 📱 mobile‑friendly layout
+- 📱 mobile‑friendly layout  and pc
 - 🚀 optimized for performance even with heavy visuals

 The site is deployed automatically using **ShitHub Pages**.